6 accredited programs. Compare programs, get details, and request info.

 The Firefighter I course develops students' practical skills to perform firefighting duties, covering necessary didactic theory.
 It extends beyond entry-level courses to better prepare students for WTCS Firefighter I certification testing.
 Participants engage in hands-on practice, learning to operate as part of a firefighting team, developing essential safety and operational skills for real-world application.

-Common questions about Firefighter I training in Wisconsin
+About Firefighter I training in Wisconsin.

 The average cost for Firefighter I training in Wisconsin is approximately $7,724.
 Program tuition ranges from $2,199.3 to $10,958.38 depending on the training organization and program format.
 Some programs may offer financial aid, payment plans, or scholarship opportunities.

-All Firefighter I programs listed on FirstRespondersHub meet accreditation standards set by the National Fire Protection Association (NFPA).NFPA accreditation ensures that programs meet national standards for curriculum, instruction, and student outcomes, making graduates eligible for certification exams and employment as Firefighter Is.
+All Firefighter I programs listed on FirstRespondersHub meet accreditation standards set by the National Fire Protection Association (NFPA).
+NFPA accreditation ensures programs meet national standards for curriculum, instruction, and student outcomes, making graduates eligible for certification exams and employment as Firefighter Is.

 Firefighter I training in Wisconsin combines classroom instruction with hands-on practical experience.
 Programs cover identifies the minimum job performance requirements for career and volunteer fire fighters whose duties are primarily structural in nature.
 You'll learn through lectures, skills labs, and clinical rotations before taking the NFPA certification exam.
 Most programs also include CPR certification and prepare you for immediate entry into the workforce upon graduation.